Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is? There IS effective help for PTSD!

 Why use Hypnotherapy for PTSD?

-- In “Psychotherapy” magazine (Volume 7, Number 1), varying techniques were studied and listed in a review of pertinent literature by Alfred A. Barrios, PhD.
+- In “Psychotherapy” magazine (Volume 7, Number 1), various methods and techniques were studied and then listed in a review of pertinent literature by Alfred A. Barrios, PhD.
 In the above quoted text, the methods that showed to achieve the highest success in providing lasting results were the below (listed by rate of success):

-- Studies have shown that individuals who have been severely traumatised are actually ‘more hypnotisable’ than the general public.
-A study of Vietnam veterans suffering from PTSD were shown to be twice as ‘hypnotisable’ as the general population.
+- Studies have shown that individuals who have been through severe trauma are actually ‘more hypnotisable’ than the general public.
+A study of Vietnam veterans suffering from Post Traumatic Stress Disorder were twice as ‘hypnotisable’ as the general public.
 J Clin Psychiatry.
 1990 Oct

 - During and after WWI PTSD (or ‘shell shock’, as it was then called,) was intensively studied.
 The most effective solution was hypnotherapy.
 Many more soldiers actually became well with hypnotherapy treatment.